xiix0/scam/README.md

-You will be surprised by a loud noise.
+You will be married within a year.